rascol/Raspberry-Pi-PPS-Client/README.md

 The `jitter` is displaying small numbers.
 The time of the rising edge of the PPS signal is shown in the second column.
 The `clamp` value on the far right indicates that the maximum time correction applied to the system clock is being limited to one microsecond.
 The system clock is synchronized to the PPS signal to a precision of one microsecond (but with an absolute accuracy limited by clock oscillator noise which could have as much as 1 microsecond of [RMS](https://en.wikipedia.org/wiki/Root_mean_square) jitter).

-It can take as long as 20 minutes for pps-client to fully acquire the first time it runs.
+It can take as long as 20 minutes for PPS-Client to fully acquire the first time it runs.
 This happens if the `jitter` shown in the status printout is on the order of 100,000 microseconds or more.
 It's quite common for the NTP fractional second to be off by that amount on a cold start.
-In this case pps-client may restart several times as it slowly reduces the `jitter` offset.
-That happens because system functions that pps-client calls internally prevent time changes of more than about 500 microseconds in each second.
+In this case PPS-Client may restart several times as it slowly reduces the `jitter` offset.
+That happens because system functions that PPS-Client calls internally prevent time changes of more than about 500 microseconds in each second.

 These are the parameters shown in the status printout:

  * First two columns - date and time of the rising edge of the PPS signal.
- * Third column - the sequence count, i.e., the total number of PPS interrupts received since pps-client was started.
+ * Third column - the sequence count, i.e., the total number of PPS interrupts received since PPS-Client was started.
  * jitter - the time deviation in microseconds recorded at the reception of the PPS interrupt.
  * freqOffset - the frequency offset of the system clock in parts per million of the system clock frequency.
  * avgCorrection - the time corrections (in microseconds) averaged over the previous minute.